Types of mortgages

 - Balloon mortgages are extremely high risk.
 You'll initially make small monthly payments.
 But you'll owe the entire balance of your loan after just a few years.
 This creates a significant risk of foreclosure.

-- Some borrowers take out balloon mortgages if they plan to move or refinance soon.
+- Might be worth it in some cases.
+Some borrowers take out balloon mortgages if they plan to move or refinance soon.
 Balloon loans can be easier to qualify for due to their low monthly payments.
 If you don't plan to keep the mortgage for long, they may seem smart.
 Just be aware of the considerable risks.

 - Interest-only mortgages are risky and expensive.
 You don't make any progress on paying off your loan although you pay interest every month.
-After a period of time, your payments rise substantially or you owe a large lump sum.
+After a period, your payments rise substantially or you owe a large lump sum.

-- Some borrowers choose interest-only mortgages because they offer a low monthly payment initially.
-This could make it easier to get approved for them or afford your payment.
+- Your monthly mortgage payments could be more affordable.
+Some borrowers choose interest-only mortgages because they offer a low monthly payment initially.
+This could make it easier to get approved for them or afford the payment.
 But be aware your payments will be higher once your interest-only period ends than they would've been with a conventional loan that required you to pay interest from the start.

-A refinance is a mortgage loan you take to repay a current mortgage.
-You'll use the proceeds from the refinance loan to pay off your existing debt.
-You'll then make payments to the new lender.
+A refinance is a mortgage you take to repay a current mortgage.
+You'll use the proceeds from the refinance to pay off your existing debt, then make payments to the new lender.
 There are different mortgage refinance types, including cash-out refinances.

-- Refinancing usually makes sense when you can reduce your current interest rate.
+- Refinancing can help you lock into a lower mortgage rate.
+Refinancing usually makes sense when you can reduce your current interest rate.
 If you can drop your interest rate, that means you'll pay less to borrow.

 - You may have the option to take a cash-out refi loan.
 You may be able to borrow more than the current amount you owe on your loan to tap into your home equity.